C-Hipple/diff-lsp/README.md

 - Hover
 - Jump Definition
 - Find References
+- Jump to type definition
+- Breadcrumb mode.

 ![Finding references in code review](docs/source/images/diff-lsp-references.png)

 Finding the references for a code-review by calling out to rust-analyzer.

-`diff-lsp` follows the standard language-server protocol, so you can configure your clients to use this LSP server.
+`diff-lsp` mostly follows the standard language-server protocol, so you can configure your clients to use this LSP server.
 However, diff-lsp typically works on ephemeral buffers (such as git-status or code reviews), and LSP is a file-based protocol.
 This means that for usage in these buffers, some client modifications are required.

 See [Documentation](https://diff-lsp.readthedocs.io/en/latest/) for full docs